DimaZeland/Java-Software-Engineer/11-Spring-Boot/spring-boot-starter/README.md

 ## Spring Boot Starter

-The project uses Spring Boot and provides practical examples of integrating with various tools, libraries, frameworks, relational and non-relational databases, writing REST APIs, validating requests and any other objects, writing integration tests, dynamically elevating docker containers and much more.
+ℹ️ The project uses Spring Boot and provides practical examples of integrating with various tools, libraries, frameworks, relational and non-relational databases, writing REST APIs, validating requests and any other objects, writing integration tests, dynamically elevating docker containers.
+To improve the execution of integration tests, the testcontainers library is used.
+Also the project uses an open-source database-migration tool Flyway.
+Besides the Querydsl library is used to build dynamic queries.
+To reduce the code in the classes and extend the functionality of the Java language, the project also uses the Lombok library.